Free AI Video Generator Limits 2026: Kling vs Luma vs Runway vs Pika

 Runway is one of the oldest AI video platforms and has a strong reputation in the professional video editing world.
 New accounts receive 125 free credits — enough for roughly 25 five-second video generations.
 After credits run out, the free plan does not replenish them.

-Gen-3 Alpha produces high-quality, cinematic video with strong composition and lighting.
+Gen-4 Turbo produces high-quality, cinematic video with strong composition and lighting.
 Runway's real strength on the free plan is its suite of additional tools: background removal, motion blur, inpainting and frame interpolation — features that go beyond raw text-to-video.
 These make it valuable for post-production workflows even at the free tier.

 All free-tier videos include a Runway watermark.
 The platform targets creative professionals more than casual users — the interface reflects this, offering more control and more complexity.